 PureVPN 1-minute review

 In terms of pricing, short and mid-length plans aren’t hugely appealing, but if you’re lucky enough to catch a deal offering five years, you can find some rock-bottom prices.
-A $0.99 seven-day trial is also useful, and you’ll have 31 days to claim a refund if you don’t like the service.
+A $0.99 seven-day trial is also useful, and you’ll have 31 days to claim a refund on any plan if you don’t like the service.

 Speeds are average, and while we experienced some intermittent slow-downs, on the whole performance is certainly acceptable – more than swift enough to stream in HD or even 4K.